radcamp/radcamp.github.io/Brisbane2025/index.md

 Navigating Campus: UQ Maps App
 Please download the App “UQ Maps” now.
 The UQ campus is vast but the App is comprehensive.
 To help you more, there will be a few helpers wearing “teal coloured” volunteer jackets around the campus.
 Talk to them.

+## Internet and Wifi
+You and the attendees can use free wireless via “Eduroam” or “UQ guest”.
+Instructions on how to connect are found [here](https://my.uq.edu.au/information-and-services/information-technology/internet-and-wifi/connecting-wifi).
+The latter takes a little while to get into.
+Please connect early, arrive early.

 ## Lunch Options,  Water Coolers, Snacks & Coffee
 These events are free, there is no food or coffee provided.
 However, nearby options are available, with some suggestions below.
 If in doubt, bring a sandwich and/or muesli bars and some bottled water.